The Royal Tenenbaums: Box office

 On its opening weekend, The Royal Tenenbaums made $276,891 in five theaters, or around $55,396 at each venue.
 By February 2002, it doubled Rushmore's total gross at the U.S. box office.

-The film finished its run on June 20, 2002, with a gross of $52,364,010 in North America.
-It made $19,077,240 in other territories, for a worldwide total of $71,441,250.
-With the final $70 million gross, it remained Anderson's most financially successful film when it returned to the New York Film Festival in 2011.
+The film finished its run on June 20, 2002, with a gross of $83,364,010 in North America.
+It made $19,077,240 in other territories, for a worldwide total of $102,441,250.
+With the final $102 million gross, it remained Anderson's most financially successful film when it returned to the New York Film Festival in 2011.
 The Grand Budapest Hotel surpassed it in 2014.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 80% based on 210 reviews, and an average rating of 7.51/10.
-The site's critics consensus reads: "The Royal Tenenbaums is a delightful adult comedy with many quirks and a sense of poignancy.
-Many critics especially praised Hackman's performance.”
-On Metacritic, the film has a weighted average score of 76 out of 100, based on 34 critics, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "C–" on an A+ to F scale.

 At its premiere at the New York Film Festival, A.O.
 Scott wrote in The New York Times that it eventually won him over as charming, and that Hackman brought "quick precision and deep seriousness [that] nearly rescue[d] this movie from its own whimsy".
 Variety's Todd McCarthy described the film, "As richly conceived as the novel it pretends to be."

 Richard Schickel of Time wrote, "As with Anderson's Rushmore, there's a certain annoying preciousness to this film—it's not so consistently wise or amusing as he thinks it is—but it has its moments".
 Roger Ebert awarded it three-and-a-half stars, admiring how viewers can be ambivalent toward the events in the story.
 The San Francisco Chronicle's Mick LaSalle was enthusiastic, praising the film as "like no other, an epic, depressive comedy, with lots of ironic laughs and a humane and rather sad feeling at its core".
 Anthony Lane commented in The New Yorker on the setting, which did not truly feel like New York, but "a step-city, or a city-in-law", and said that "the communal oddity" gradually won him over.
-The New York Posts Lou Lumenick hailed it as "the year's best movie" and "possibly the most quintessential New York film since Manhattan".
-Peter Travers found all the cast great in different ways, while singling out Hackman.
+Peter Travers in Rolling Stone found all the cast great in different ways, while singling out Hackman.
 L.A.
 Weekly's Manohla Dargis wrote it had enough laughs to be classified as a comedy, but it contained "a deep vein of melancholia to its drollery".
 The Guardian's Joe Queenan embraced it as a "bizarre redemption tale".